ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 Note that the leader share is sent not encrypted.

-The leader responds to well-formed requests to `[leader]/upload_finish` with status 200 and an empty payload.
+The leader responds to well-formed requests to `[leader]/upload_finish` with status 200 and an empty body.
 Malformed requests are handled as described in
 {{pa-error-common-aborts}}.

 ## Verify {#pa-verify}